qmonmous/Blog-Gatsby.js/src/content/deadlift-guidance-fr.md

 draft: false
 ---

+Pierre angulaire de la préparation physique, le deadlift possède de nombreuses variations.
+L'une des elle, très peu utilisée, pourrait bien se révéler être la meilleure : le Trap Bar Deadlift.

 In this article, you'll discover the different variations of deadlift and why Trap Bar Deadlifts might be the best.

 ### What is deadlift

 Deadlift is one of the three main lifting exercises (with squat and bench press).
-It is a very efficient exercise that allows you to strengthen your lower-body, *erector spinae* muscles, core, and grip.
+It is a very efficient exercise that allows you to strengthen your lower-body, *erector spinae* muscle groups, core, and grip.

 ## I. Conventional, Sumo and Romanian Deadlifts